 One of the best things about imaginative play is that it doesn’t require lots of special equipment.
 You don’t need batteries, or fancy toys, you can use toys you already have, or cheap items from the dollar store, with lots of natural materials and recyclables thrown in.
 The key to being able to set up an imaginative play scene easily is to have a bunch of useful items on hand, so start collecting anything you think might work as you find them.

-To make a simple ‘small world’ imaginative play scene you’ll need something to put your play scene in or on, characters for your scene and accessories.
-Here are a few ideas –
+To make a simple ‘small world’ imaginative play scene you’ll need something to put your play scene in or on, characters for your scene, and some accessories.

-Characters – plastic animals, dinosaurs, people/fairy figurines, wooden blocks with faces drawn on them, puppets, soft toys, Lego people, trains, cars
+For characters you could use, plastic animals, dinosaurs, people/fairy figurines, wooden blocks with faces drawn on them, puppets, soft toys, Lego/Duplo people, trains, cars, or dolls.

-For accessories you could collect some natural materials such as pine cones, gum nuts, acorns, stones, leaves, sand, water, wood shavings, sticks, wooden blocks, cardboard, boxes, packing foam, glass pebbles, felt, scraps of material, paper, or any items you have on hand.
+For accessories you could collect some natural materials such as pine cones, gum nuts, acorns, stones, leaves, wood shavings, or sticks.
+You could also wooden blocks, Duplo, cardboard, boxes, packing foam, glass pebbles, felt, scraps of material, paper, or any items you have on hand.

 Start With Something Simple